ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft2019-12-02-Interview_Reocrd.md

 ## Question
 - nn with feature importance:
-	- PERMUTATION IMPORTANCE: After training model, we shuffle one feature and see how it affect overall perfomance
+	- PERMUTATION IMPORTANCE: After training model, we shuffle one feature and see how it affect overall perfomance.
+We can show chage of pecertange of loss function/metric.
 	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDc5MTUwMzgxLDE5NjI2NjQ0NywxOTIzNT
+eyJoaXN0b3J5IjpbLTE5NzYwNTY0NzQsMTk2MjY2NDQ3LDE5Mj
-EyNTkwLDE0MzIzNjgwMjQsLTE4MjAwNDQ1MCwtMTM3MDU4MzAx
+M1MTI1OTAsMTQzMjM2ODAyNCwtMTgyMDA0NDUwLC0xMzcwNTgz
-OF19
+MDE4XX0=
 -->